Createdd/Writing/articles/LearningsFirstFullStack.md

 I was also doing other tutorials and projects, watching videos and writing articles on the side to understand concepts better.

 ## General and motivational takeaway

+Maybe this sounds a lot to you, maybe it sounds not much for you.
+Doesn't matter.
+Key thing here is to see how things can be quantified in the development area.

+Spending more than 250 hours coding (+ side projects and code at work) in 4 months leads to approximately 60 hours per month and to 15 hours per week.

+So when you want to embark this journey and you see people spending months on projects, keep those numbers in mind.

+See what it takes to progress in an area you had no idea or knowledge of.
+This underestimated 15 hours are equal to a part time job.
+So if you think that progress is slow and poor, realize what it takes.

+I am no genius, but certainly not dumb. ( At least according to some tests :D) See that consistency is everything.
+You can't do projects like this on one weekend.
+Make yourself aware how long the journey is.
+Realize that it is hard and remind yourself where you are going constantely.

+## Developer beginner takeaways